Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors

 \section{Acknowledgements}

-JJ was partially funded by Juan de la Cierva Formación de la Agencia Estatal de Investigación FJC2020-046348-I, and DR by Europa Excelencia EUR2020-112096, the AEI/10.13039/501100011033 and European Union NextGenerationEU/PRT, and grant Consolidaci\'on investigadora CNS2022-135963 by the AEI.

 We thank Reza Mohamadi and Willem van dem Boom for advice on using their R packages.
 We also thank Samuel Power and Filippo Ascolani for useful discussions.
+JJ was partially funded by Juan de la Cierva Formación de la Agencia Estatal de Investigación FJC2020-046348-I, and DR by grant 2025 ICREA 00045 (Dept. of Research and Universities of the Government of Catalonia, Academy of Excellence Programme), grant PID2022-138268NB-I00 by MCIN/AEI/10.13039/501100011033 / FEDER (EU), and grant Consolidaci\'on investigadora CNS2022-135963 by the AEI.

 {\bf Disclosure statement.} There are no conflicts of interest.